Skip Navigation

 Q: What can cause a hernia?

-A: Generally, hernias are caused by 1 of 3 things: genetics, anatomy and modifiable risk factors such as smoking or diabetes.
-However, because a hernia is a hole, much like tires or clothes, the more wear and tear that is put on it, over time can cause a hernia to develop.
+A: Generally, hernias are caused by 1 of 3 things: genetics, anatomy and modifiable risk factors such as smoking and diabetes.
+Our abdominal walls have multiple layers.
+Much like tires or clothes, the longer the structural elements of our bodies have been in use, the more wear and tear they accumulate, and over time it can cause a hernia or hole to develop in the layer that keeps the inside in and the outside out.
 Lifting heavy objects or straining may expose you to an immediate risk for a hernia, but many factors come into play.

 Q: Will a hernia heal on its own?